google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Double-check the placement of the thermometer to ensure it is positioned correctly under the tongue.

-2. Wait for a few minutes and retake the temperature measurement to confirm the reading.
+2. To confirm the reading, Wait a few minutes and retake the temperature measurement.
 Sometimes, a slight discrepancy can occur between consecutive readings.

-3. If you continue to get unusually high or low readings, it may be worth trying a different thermometer or contacting a healthcare professional for further advice.
+3. If you continue getting unusually high or low readings, it may be worth trying a different thermometer or contacting a healthcare professional for further advice.

 Q: How do I clean an oral thermometer?